Anushasana Parva

-Anushasana Parva (अनुशासन पर्व, IAST: Anuśāsanaparva) or the "Book of Instructions", is the thirteenth of eighteen books of the Indian Epic Mahabharata.
+The Anushasana Parva (अनुशासन पर्व, IAST: Anuśāsanaparva) ("Book of Instructions") is the thirteenth of the eighteen parvas (books) of the Indian epic Mahabharata.
 It traditionally has 2 parts and 168 chapters.
 The critical edition has 2 parts and 154 chapters.
 Sometimes this parva is referred to as the "Book of Precepts".

 Anushasana Parva continues the theme of Shanti Parva, a discussion of duties of a ruler, the rule of law, instructions on dharma for those close to the leader.
 The dialogue is between Yudhishthira, Bhishma and other sages.
-The book debates the duties, behaviors and habits of individuals, with chapters dedicated to men and to women.
+The book debates the duties, behaviours and habits of individuals, with chapters dedicated to men and to women.
 Various types of marriages are mentioned and their merits compared.
 The parva also recites many symbolic tales and legends such as the legend of Nachiketa, as well as the death and last rites of Bhishma, the eldest member of the Kuru family.

 This is a controversial book in the Mahabharata.
 In the 2nd-century CE Spitzer Manuscript found in Kizil Caves, China, which includes a table of contents of the Mahabharata, there is no mention of the Virata Parva and Anushasana Parva.
 Similarly, the old Mahabharata manuscripts in Sarada script discovered in Kashmir do not include this parva.
 This has led scholars such as Indologist Dieter Schlingloff to the proposal that the Anushasana Parva was a later interpolation into the epic.
 Others scholars disagree and suggest that the other parva titles as mentioned in the Spitzer Manuscript table of contents may have included most of the chapters now in Anushasana Parva.
 These and other evidence strongly support the thesis that the epic was expanded and that it evolved in the early centuries of the common era, but such minimalist evidence in old manuscripts must be taken with caution rather than summary dismissal of an entire Parva.

 Structure and context

-Anushasana Parva (book) traditionally has 2 sub-parvas (parts or little books) and 168 adhyayas (sections, chapters).
+The Anushasana Parva traditionally has 2 upa-parvas (parts, little books) and 168 adhyayas (chapters).
 The following are the sub-parvas: